sorrentodc/sorrentodc.github.io/_posts/2018-01-06-Meet-the-team.md

 He is skilled in all facets of preventive and general operative dentistry, including the treatment of all age groups.
 He has developed an interest in the special areas of Endodontic and Prosthodontic treatment.
 He also has a keen interest in innovative new technologies as they apply to Dentistry, and currently spends much of his non-surgical time at the development level.

-The remainder of this time is spent on the tennis court developing a rather intimidating forehand.
+The remainder of this time is spent on the tennis court developing a rather intimidating forehand. [^1]: he also works on Saturdays

 ---